jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ## Introduction

 The release candidate for version 0.21 was just tagged and is ready for testing.
-And, oh boy, is 0.21 the right time for you to get involved as a contributer.
+And, oh boy, is 0.21 the right time for you to get involved as a contributor.
 It’s jam-packed with changes that need to be run on your operating system with your hardware.
 Database changes?
-Welcome SQLite.
+Welcome [SQLite](https://github.com/bitcoin/bitcoin/pull/19077).
 A new network to test on?
-Hello, signet.
+Hello, [signet](https://github.com/bitcoin/bitcoin/pull/18267).
 Have you heard that Tor v2 is being deprecated?
-The upgrade to Tor v3 is in 0.21.
+The upgrade to [Tor v3](http://github.com/bitcoin/bitcoin/pull/19954) is in 0.21.
 What about the wallet?
-Total re-write.
+[Total re-write](https://achow101.com/2020/10/0.21-wallets).

 You can get involved by running through this guide and checking that everything works as it should on your machine.
-Please report back your findings [here](https://github.com/bitcoin/bitcoin/issues/20555#issue-755970426).
+Please report back your findings [here](https://github.com/bitcoin/bitcoin/issues/20555).
 If everything went smoothly, let us know.
 If everything broke, definitely let us know!

 ## Preparation
 #### 1. Grab Latest Release Candidate